confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/podvm-mkosi/README.md

 ## Custom image configuration

-You can easily place additional files in `resources/binaries-tree` after it has been populated by the binaries build step.
+You can easily place additional files in `resources/binaries-tree` after it has been populated by the `make binaries` step.
 Notice that systemd units need to be enabled in the presets and links in the tree won't be copied into the image.
+You can use `./mkosi.postinst` script to create symlinks.

 If you want to add additional packages to the image, you can define `mkosi.presets/system/mkosi.conf.d/fedora-extra.conf`: